 The smooth spinning motion of a cast iron turntable helps creamy icings, like my silky Swiss buttercream or the marshmallow frosting in my book, glide evenly over a cake.
 When not in use for dessert, it can double as a lazy Susan for meals that require lots of condiments on the kitchen table.

 It's also fun to have plunger cutters that can cut and stamp cookies into varied shapes with patterned textures.
-While I love these circus animals, you'd be amazed at the variety of options available online, so find a set that reflects your style!
+While I love these Chicago Metallic circus-animal cutters, you'd be amazed at the variety of options available online, so find a set that reflects your style!

 Cookie Dough Scoops

 A spring-loaded scoop will make short work of portioning old-fashioned chocolate chip cookie dough, blueberry muffin batter, or drop biscuits for blackberry cobbler.
-For most projects, a two-tablespoon scoop is ideal, but I like having a one-tablespoon scoop for mini muffins and cookies as well.
+For most projects, a two-tablespoon scoop is ideal, but I keep a one-tablespoon model on hand, like this Norpro one-tablespoon scoop, for mini muffins and cookies as well.

 A Digital Scale

 Switching from cups to a digital scale is the fastest way for any baker to level up in the kitchen.
-My favorite is this OXO scale; it toggles between ounces and grams and has a pullout display, so the readout is never obscured by large bowls or cutting boards.
+My favorite is this OXO stainless steel scale; it toggles between ounces and grams, and it has a pull-out display so the readout is never obscured by large bowls or cutting boards.
 It can handle up to 11 pounds, so it's a great choice for scaling directly into heavy glass or ceramic bowls, which will easily max out a lower-capacity scale.

 While I find it faster and easier to measure spices and leavening with teaspoons, if you prefer to go with grams for these lightweight ingredients, you'll also need to invest in a micro scale, which is capable of accurately weighing such small quantities.